 Another possibility for security breach is the chance that the sophisticated encryption can be decoded.
 Motorola, the main supplier of encrypted radios, reports that it is impossible to break their AES 256 feature, as their encryption keys are very complex and can change daily.
 Claims are made that even if the encryption were defeated, a new code generated would require the decryption hackers to start all over again.
 However, there are already reports of hackers that have purchased Motorola radios, who are attempting to crack the encryption with multiple computers and specialized software.
 Hacking encrypted radio signals is illegal, so it is unlikely that any criminals will be bragging about listening to the local police dispatches.

-Another scenario is the dirty cop that belongs to a tactical team that keeps their radio with them at all times.
-How about a cop going through a divorce, behind on a mortgage, who needs cash?
+Another scenario is dirty cops that belong to a tactical team that keep their radios with them at all times.
+How about a cop going through a divorce, behind on a mortgage, or a cop who needs cash?
 The encrypted radio communications with the inclination toward voice communications of a more sensitive nature would be a hot commodity for criminals.
 In exchange for cash, the dirty cop could provide just what organized crime needs: non-technical or technical solutions to circumventing the encrypted radios.
 There are ways to relay the radio communications by telephone to criminals — just leave a cell phone communication open and place the cell phone in front of the radio while the criminals go to work, listening on the other end.
 A more technical solution would be to provide a private stream over the Internet or via specialized webcam apps with audio.